-We believe that, after the sale of stock in our July 2011 underwritten registered offering, our existing cash will be sufficient to fund our projected operating requirements into 2014, while we anticipate receiving data from the key clinical trials with VEN 309 in the first quarter of 2012 and VEN 307 in the second quarter of 2012.
+We believe that, our existing cash as of September 30, 2011 will be sufficient to fund our projected operating requirements into 2014, while we anticipate receiving data from the key clinical trials with VEN 309 in the first half of 2012 and VEN 307 in the second quarter of 2012.
 Until we can generate a sufficient amount of product revenue, if ever, we expect to finance future cash needs through public or private equity offerings, debt financings or corporate collaborations and licensing arrangements.